SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/configuration.md

 ### ATC & AUnit

 The ATC and AUnit stage will be executed, if the `config.yml` file contains an entry for the respective stage.
-If you are using the default configuration a placeholder entry `active: true` has to be added in order to activate the stages.
+If you are using the default configuration a placeholder entry `execute: stage` has to be added in order to activate the stages.
 If you are using a dedicated configuration file - `atcConfig.yml` and `aunitConfig.yml` - this is not necessary.

 ## 7. Create a Jenkins Pipeline